Emergent weight morphologies in deep neural networks: Methods

 \subsection{Calculation of correlation functions}

-Correlation functions shown in Figures~\ref{fig:2} (simulation) and \ref{fig:4} (training data) are correlations of entropy increments.
-This means, that after computing the entropy of each layer in a network, the 1 layer differences were extracted, and these differences are used to compute the correlation function.
-The reason for this is that it is not specific values of the entropy that are expected to be correlated, but changes in the entropy.
+Correlation functions shown in Figure~\ref{fig:3} are correlations of amplitude increments.
+This means, that after computing the amplitude of each layer in a network, the 1 layer differences were extracted, and these differences are used to compute the correlation function.
+The reason for this is that it is not specific values of the amplitude that are expected to be correlated, but changes in the amplitude.
 For example, the negative correlation at a difference of 1, means that the increment from layer $l-1$ to layer $l$ typically has the opposite sign as the increment from layer $l$ to layer $l+1$.
-It does not directly mean that the value of the entropy in layer $l$ is negatively correlated with the value of the entropy in layer $l+1$, which would be the correlation of entropies, as opposed to their increments.
+It does not necessarily imply that the value of the amplitude in layer $l$ is negatively correlated with the value of the amplitude in layer $l+1$, which would be the correlation of amplitudes, as opposed to their increments.